Toloka/docs/en/guide/concepts/refund.md

 - Individual

   1. Fill in the form fields:

+      {% cut "Fill in the refund form" %}

       <iframe width="100%" frameborder="0" src="https://forms.yandex.com/surveys/10015629/?lang=en&iframe=1&service=toloka-ai"></iframe>

+      {% endcut %}

   1. Download the sample application that is in the refund form.
 Fill in the application.

   1. If you transferred money to Toloka using a bank transfer, make a copy of the payment receipt.

        If you transferred money to Toloka from a bank card that is lost, replaced with a new one, or closed, make a copy of the document that confirms closing or replacing the card.

   1. Make a copy of the first page of the passport.

   1. Click the **Upload** button in the refund form and attach the completed application and copies of the documents.
 Tap **Submit**.

 - Legal entity

   1. Fill in the form fields:

+      {% cut "Fill in the refund form" %}

       <iframe width="100%" frameborder="0" src="https://forms.yandex.com/surveys/10015629/?lang=en&iframe=1&service=toloka-ai"></iframe>

+      {% endcut %}

   1. Download the sample application that is in the refund form.
 Fill in the application.

   1. If you transferred money to Toloka from a bank card that is currently active, take color photos of the card on both sides.
 On the _front_ side of the card, the first 6 and last 4 digits of the card number must be visible.
 On the _reverse side_ of the card, the CVV/ CVC card authentication code must be covered.

       If you transferred money to Toloka from a bank card that is lost, replaced with a new one, or closed, make a copy of the document that confirms closing or replacing the card.

   1. Click the **Upload** button in the refund form and attach the completed application, bank card photos or copies of the documents.
 Tap **Submit**.